pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain3.md

 It's just really important you have to keep this somehow secure.
-Yeah, I mean, the whole security about this is my passport for that.
+Yeah, I mean, the whole security about this is my password for that.
-If I lose the passport for MetaMask, or if I tell you by accident the passport for MetaMask, you can just open my MetaMask and then you can start the transaction.
+If I lose the password for MetaMask, or if I tell you by accident the password for MetaMask, you can just open my MetaMask and then you can start the transaction.
 So an attack would be,
-you would just try to get my passport for MetaMask, you open it, now it's even open.
+you would just try to get my password for MetaMask, you open it, now it's even open.
-See, it's open, it's not asking for the passport, you get there and you say, ah, this particular NFT, send it because this is worth a million,
+See, it's open, it's not asking for the password, you get there and you say, ah, this particular NFT, send it because this is worth a million,